 The Cloud Computing model provides an example of a form of distributed computing, enabling ubiquitous, convenient, on-demand network access to a shared pool of configurable computing resources (e.g., networks, servers, storage, applications, and services) that can be rapidly provisioned and released with minimal management effort or service provider interaction.
-A definition of cloud computing was put forward by the NIST [82] followed by a special publication in 2012 with a series of recommendations [83].
+A definition of cloud computing was put forward by the National Institute of Standards and Technology (NIST) [82] followed by a special publication in 2012 with a series of recommendations [83].
 The report identified five essential characteristics, three service models and four deployment models as shown in Table 2.1.